colinyjchung/darkdragons/content/post/lankhmar-oceans-six.md

 Angry's system for [random encounters](https://theangrygm.com/redesigning-random-encounters-1/) and as a timer worked exceedingly well.
 When a player fails at a check and wants to "try again", I simply add another d6 into the pool.
 It's a great physical reminder that lapsed time means lurking threats.

 Secondly, I was also quite pleased with my small modification of this module.
 It was not originally a planned heist.
 The module calls for the party to begin in the cellar _in medias res_.
 By having Nylokk sell them a map, this allowed the players to work together, plan, scheme and execute.
-This triggered a fountain of creativity and strategic thinking, which aligns with my goal of making RPGs more imagination-driven versus stare-at-character-sheet-and-kill-everything.
+This triggered a fountain of creativity and strategic thinking, which aligns with my goal of making my RPGs more OSR-imagination-driven versus stare-at-character-sheet-and-kill-everything.

 The group came up with and executed on a plan worthy of a heist movie.
 I couldn't ask for anything more.
 Great game, guys.